At a glance

 The compound is produced by a wide range of processes that share the common feature of partial oxidation of carbon-containing precursors.
 Polyurethane foam aging is one such process — over time, the polymer matrix oxidizes through reaction with atmospheric oxygen, producing acrolein along with formaldehyde and other small carbonyls.
 Peer-reviewed Cooking oils at frying temperatures generate substantial acrolein, particularly when oils are reused or heated past their smoke points.
 Combustion of organic material produces acrolein among the broader aldehyde emissions; wildfire smoke is a notable acrolein source for affected indoor environments.

-The 2020 IARC reclassification to Group 2A reflected accumulating evidence of carcinogenicity in animal studies and emerging human data.
+The IARC reclassification to Group 2A (Monograph 128, 2021) reflected accumulating evidence of carcinogenicity in animal studies and emerging human data.
 Beyond cancer, acrolein is one of the most potent respiratory irritants in indoor air chemistry — concentrations as low as 0.1 ppm produce eye and respiratory irritation in sensitive individuals.
 The compound is also a major contributor to the health effects of tobacco smoke; some epidemiological work has implicated acrolein specifically (rather than nicotine or PAHs) in cardiovascular effects of smoking.
 Peer-reviewed

 How it gets to the bedroom